alexch/codelikethis/public/lessons/git/git_intro.md

 1. `git add .`
 2. `git status`
-3. `git commit -m 'oh no, out of condiments'`
+3. `git commit -m "oh no, out of condiments"`
 4. `git status`

 > It is a **very good habit** to run `git status` incessantly.
 Like, all the time, between every other `git` command.